rwash/rwash.github.io/about.md

 Journalism](http://jrn.msu.edu) and the [Department of Telecommunications, Information Studies, and Media](http://tc.msu.edu).

-My work focuses on designing social technologies, with an emphasis on designing the social aspects of how the technology is used.
+My research focuses on understanding how people think about and reason about their use of technology, with particular focuses on information security, crowdsourcing, and online communities.

 ### Contact Info